JamBrains/jam-chain/.github/ISSUE_TEMPLATE/node-listing-request.md

 ---

-I request to add/change the following JAM node implementation:
+I would like to list/change the following JAM node implementation on https://jamcha.in/nodes:

-- Node name: ""
+- Name: ""
 - Bio: ""
 - Website: ""
 - Language: ""